LuiseFreese/trainingsplan/README.md

 ### Current Features

-* Read training plan from an Excel file
+* Read training plan from HTML files
 * Generate an ICS file with events for each training session
 * Serve the ICS file via an HTTP endpoint